maithili-k/uva-rdm-jan-2024/3-data-storage-publication/yoda-exercise.md

 Now with the following command, upload your result(s) to Yoda.

 ```
-rclone move result.txt :webdav:path/to-upload --no-check-certificate --webdav-url=https://scuba-data.irods.surfsara.nl --webdav-vendor=other --webdav-user=your-yoda-account@something.nl --webdav-pass=myobscurepassword
+rclone move result.txt :webdav:research-uva-2023/yourfolder --no-check-certificate --webdav-url=https://scuba-data.irods.surfsara.nl --webdav-vendor=other --webdav-user=your-yoda-account@something.nl --webdav-pass=myobscurepassword
 ```
-Check with rclone if the upload succeeded.
+Check with rclone ls command if the upload succeeded.
 Now go to the Yoda portal and see if you can fild your uploaded result.

 > **_Food for thought:_**
 >